Pico laser tattoo removal is clinically proven to clear unwanted tattoos.

 A topical anaesthetic cream is applied to your skin prior to the procedure to optimize your comfort.
 A rubber snapping sensation is felt.
 From studies, pico-second laser is less painful than Q-switched laser tattoo removal.

 There will be some redness, swelling and discomfort immediately after your laser tattoo removal procedure.
 However, this only lasts a few days.
 In some patients, a blister may form which can take up to 2 weeks to heal depending on the size of it.
-Uncommon side effects include hyperpigmentation, prardoxical darkening, hypopigmentation, infection, skin textural changes and scarring.
+Uncommon side effects include hyperpigmentation, paradoxical darkening, hypopigmentation, infection, skin textural changes and scarring.

 Yes.
 Laser tattoo removal is selective and causes minimal collateral damage to the skin.
 For darker skin individuals, laser treatments can be safely and effectively carried out.
 Dr Moses Ng usually advises a gradual step wise approach when it comes to laser tattoo removal in individuals with darker skin type.

 Pico-second lasers are effective at removing multi-coloured tattoos.
 The removal of tattoos would depend on the wavelength of the laser.
 For example, the 1064nm picosecond laser is effective for black ink.
 The 532nm picosecond laser is useful for red, yellow, purple and orange colours.
+However, not all inks respond to laser.

 Paradoxical darkening refers to the darkening of your tattoo after your laser procedure.
 This can occur with tattoos of various colours.
 This effect is due to a chemical reaction to compounds such as iron oxide that are contained within the tattoo.
 If this occurs, it can be treated with a 1064nm picoseond laser.